 Since this blanket is for a baby and I didn’t want the fringe to tie around tiny fingers, I decided I needed to find a way to finish of the edges that didn’t involve trying to weave in all of those tails of yarn.
 To finish the blanket, I ended up doing a double crochet around the spaces between stitches/rows, all of the way around the outside of the blanket, holding the tails of yarn down and crocheting over/around them.
 I put three stitches of double crochet at each corner of the blanket, and joined my final stitch to the first.
 Knot, and weave in.
 Go around the perimeter of the blanket and trim off any loose ends that still are sticking out.

 I found these crocheted, woven blankets to be surprisingly easy to make.
-Once you get the hang of it, it’s really easy.
-The mesh goes quickly.
-The weaving goes pretty quickly.
+Once you get the hang of it, it’s very simple.
+The mesh goes quickly and the weaving goes pretty quickly.
 It’s the counting of the chains for weaving that can get to be difficult…remembering how many stitches you’ve chained… When you work on that part, I suggest doing it somewhere private and quiet.
 I found it was easier to count out loud or under my breath than to do it in my head or when there were distractions around.

 Will you be tackling this project this holiday season or sometime in the future?
-Don’t forget to share your pictures with us on our Facebook page!
 And don’t forget to follow along to see what other projects we’ll be tackling between now and Christmas!
 There’s an extra post coming on Saturday, and I’m *hoping* to have another one up early next week, if all goes well.